TileDB-Inc/TileDB-Unit-Test-Arrays/Readme.md

 # TileDB Unit Test Arrays

 This repo contains arrays used for unit testing by TileDB.
-It also contains a helpful application `test_array_builer` which can build new tiledb arrays based on a globally installed version of tiledb.
+It also contains a helpful application `test_array_builder` which can build new tiledb arrays based on a globally installed version of tiledb.

 ## Building New Arrays